ccatobs/MODBUS/README.md

 }
 ```

-Function is in the form, e.g. "decode_32bit_uint".
-If a map is defined, then
+If a map is defined, the description is chosen according to round(value).
+In
-the description is chosen according to the round(value).
-In case of a gap
+case of a gap between keys, byte skipping is calculated and performed
-between keys byte skipping is calculated automatically.
-The JSON format is to
+automatically.
+The JSON format for the mapping is to be defined in the following
-be defined in the following formate, e.g.:
+formate, e.g.:

 ```JSON
 {